-Since the 1990s, water quality improvements have been achieved in Florida through the seesawing efforts of policymakers and public and private stakeholders (Table 1.1).
+Since the 1990s, water quality improvements have been achieved in Florida through the seesawing efforts of policymakers and public and private stakeholders (Table 1.1 and Appendix 1.4.1).
 The policymakers push on the legislative side (via governmental regulatory agencies), while public/private interests push on the judicial side (via lawsuits in the courts).
 The last four decades have been marked by this oscillation between lawsuits and laws.
 The result has been incremental and adaptive water quality management.

-In January 2016, the Environmental Resources bill was signed into law.
-This law addresses flow levels in springs, management plans for certain watersheds in South Florida, including Lake Okeechobee and the St. Lucie and Caloosahatchee Rivers, and guidelines for the Central Florida Water Initiative, a multi-agency effort to secure water resources for Central Florida.
+In January 2016, the Florida Legislature signed the Environmental Resources bill into law.
+This law addressed flow levels in springs, management plans for certain watersheds in South Florida, including Lake Okeechobee and the St. Lucie and Caloosahatchee Rivers, and guidelines for the Central Florida Water Initiative, a multi-agency effort to secure water resources for Central Florida.
 Business and industry groups, along with environmental groups like Audubon Florida and the Nature Conservancy, have supported its effort to advance protection of water resources.
 Other groups, such as the St. Johns Riverkeeper and the Florida Springs Council, have opposed the bill, citing weakened protections for land around springs and a lack of emphasis on water conservation (Staletovich 2016) and interbasin water transfer authority for each water management district that exceeds its jurisdictional boundaries.

 Another concern is the provision that when any water management district declines a consumptive-water-use permit due to impact on river or spring flow levels, that district must submit its water supply plan to DEP for additional review and revision, thus effectively weakening the water management districts’ authority over permitting (Curry 2016).

 DEP has developed new criteria for bacteria at beaches and other recreational waters.
 Instead of counting the large class of fecal coliform bacteria, the new criteria will specify counts of Escherichia coli for freshwater and enterococci for marine waters.
-These species have been shown to be better predictors of bacterial contamination with human health implications.
+These species are better predictors of bacterial contamination with human health implications.
 This process was initiated in July 2013 and is complete.

-In 2018, the DEP formally withdrew the rule and initiated new rule making (DEP 2018c).
-The DEP states: “The Department of Environmental Protection (department) is initiating rulemaking to consider proposed revisions to the human health-based surface water quality criteria in Rule 62-302.530, Florida Administrative Code (F.A.C).
-The department intends to conduct a statewide fish consumption survey to accurately determine the amount and types of fish commonly eaten by Floridians in advance of criteria development and adoption.
-The human health-based criteria listed in Rule 62-302.530, F.A.C., will be revised based on the results of the survey and any additional relevant data and information collected by the department” (DEP 2018d).
+In 2018, the DEP formally withdrew the rule and initiated new rule making (DEP 2018e).
+The DEP stated, “The Department of Environmental Protection (department) is initiating rulemaking to consider proposed revisions to the human health-based surface water quality criteria in Rule 62-302.530, Florida Administrative Code (F.A.C).
+The department intends to conduct a statewide fish consumption survey to more accurately determine the amount and types of fish commonly eaten by Floridians in advance of criteria development and adoption.
+The human health-based criteria listed in Rule 62-302.530, F.A.C., will be revised based on the results of the survey and any additional relevant data and information collected by the department” (DEP 2018f).

 1.5.1.
 Implementation of the Total Maximum Daily Load (TMDL) provisions of the Clean Water Act (CWA)

-For years one aspect of the CWA was overlooked until an influential court decision in 1999.
+For years, one aspect of the CWA was overlooked until an influential court decision in 1999.
 Several Florida environmental groups won a significant lawsuit against the EPA, pushing the agency to enforce the Total Maximum Daily Load (TMDL) provisions in the Federal CWA.
-For many waterbodies, including the LSJR, the development and implementation of a TMDL is required by the CWA as a means to reverse water quality degradation.
+For many waterbodies, the CWA requires the development and implementation of a TMDL in order to reverse water quality degradation.
 In the TMDL approach, state agencies must determine for each impaired water body: 1) the sources of the pollutants that could contribute to the impairment 2) the capacity of the water body to assimilate the pollutant without degradation and 3) how much pollutant from all possible sources, including future sources, can be allowed while attaining and maintaining compliance with water quality standards.
 From this information, agency scientists determine how much of a pollutant may be discharged by individual sources, and calculate how much of a load reduction is required by that source (Pollutant Load Reduction Goal or “PLRG”).
 Once the required load reductions are determined, then a Basin Management Action Plan (“BMAP”) must be developed to implement those reductions.
 Monitoring programs must also be designed to evaluate the effectiveness of load reduction on water quality.

-As well, a new comprehensive statewide updated list of verified impaired waterbodies was released by DEP in 2014 and again as of April 11, 2018.
-(DEP 2014f; DEP 2018e).
+The DEP has also released a new comprehensive statewide updated list of verified impaired waterbodies as of August 1, 2018 (DEP 2018f).